 How To Get Help with Your Claim

 If you need assistance filing for disability benefits, an attorney may be able to help.
-A disability lawyer can help you collect evidence and file your claim.
+A disability attorney can help you collect evidence and file your claim.
 They can also help you file appeals.
 To get connected with an independent, participating attorney that takes cases in your area, complete the Free Case Evaluation on this page.

 Find Out More: